 As of this date, people have always wondered if teens under 18 can utilize Cash App.
 Furthermore, users frequently ask if their children as minors can safely use the money transfer application.
 That said, let’s talk about our teens and Cash App.

 [I’ll go into detail in this article, but for me, it was too complicated to create a cash app account for my son and I didn’t want him to share access to mine.
-We found Step and have been extremely happy with how it works!]
+We found Step (that’s my son’s referral link where you get $5) and have been extremely happy with how it works!]

 What is Cash App?